Hlnchng/GPT/README.md

-# Minimal Generative Pre-trained Transformer Language Model Implemented from Scratch in Python
+# Minimal Generative Pre-trained Transformer (GPT) Language Model Implemented from Scratch in Python

 A educational reimplementation of Karpathy’s GPT.